drufball/yosai/_drafts/seige.md

 "The rebellion is dead, Mamoru.
 It died when your friend shot Yoshinobu in the heart."
 Katsumi looked towards the coals of the fire.
 "It's time I found my own battles again."

 "The rebellion isn't dead.
-We still have the three of us.
-And Seiji once he wakes up.
-We have the army here.
-Hideyo says more should be coming up from the south soon."
+We still have the three of us and Seiji once he wakes up.
+Hideyo says more soldiers should be coming up from the south soon."
 Mamoru paused for a moment.
 "And Chiyoko.
 I don't know what her plan is, but she has one.
 That's how she always was, growing up.
 Three steps ahead of me."

 "You are a fool.
 Chiyoko struck because she was strong and Yoshinobu was weak.
-That's just how things work."
+That's all."

-"That's not how _she_ works."
+"That's not how she works."

 "Regardless.
 I did not join the rebellion because these people _needed_ me.
 I joined to fight.
 Without Yoshinobu, the army thinks only of defense."

 "It won't always be that way, though."
 Mamoru picked up the new bandage and began to wind it around Katsumi.
-She did not move to stop him, but neither did she look back from the fire.
+She continued looking into the fire.

 "It's been three months and all Hideyo has done is strengthen the walls and build defenses.
-There is no fire in the soldier's eyes.
+There is no fire in her eyes.
 Only fear and sadness.
 If I stay here I may as well be a beast in a cage."

 "What about us?"
 Mamoru caught himself and quickly added.
 "If you leave you'll never get your chance for a rematch, I mean."

 "I have said that you may join me."

-"You know I can't leave the people here.
+"I want to.
+With Chiyoko gone and my mom... there's a lot of pain for me here now.
+But I can't leave these people.
 Not while they're in danger."

-"And you know I cannot stay."
+"And I cannot stay."

 Mamoru finished wrapping Katsumi's bandage in silence, unsure what to say.
 Eventually he finished and the two sat next to each other, their shoulders touching.
 The mood fell into to a comfortable silence.

 After a few minutes, the pair was broken from their reverie by a knock at the door.
 "Mamoru, sir.
 Hideyo has asked that you meet her on the walls."
 One of the soldiers from the rebellion.
-No one from Hokko would ever call Mamoru sir.
+No one from Hokko would call Mamoru sir.

 "Can it wait?"